 “In the last three years, she (Ziff) founded her nonprofit, Model Alliance.

 So, she fights for the rights of models in the workplace.
 She now counts 400 members.

 - extending New York child performer rights to include underage models

 - speaking up against the designers who, up until this year paid most of their models in trade during fashion week (think a pair of stiletto shoes or a geometric dress rather than in hard cash)

 - and highlighting the lack of financial transparency between agencies and the models they represent.” more .

 Jobs for Fashion Models?
 Keep a Cool Head

-Am I trying to “scare” you into shying away from fashion modeling jobs and going after your lifelong dream?
+Am I trying to “scare” you into shying away from fashion modeling jobs?
+Or, do I want to prevent you from going after your lifelong dream?